1820 United States presidential election in Connecticut

 The 1820 United States presidential election in Connecticut took place between November 1 to December 6, 1820, as part of the 1820 United States presidential election.
-The state legislature chose nine representatives, or electors to the Electoral College, who voted for President and Vice President.
+Voters chose nine representatives, or electors to the Electoral College, who voted for President and Vice President.

 During this election, Connecticut cast its nine electoral votes to Democratic Republican candidate and incumbent President James Monroe.

 Effectively, the 1820 presidential election was an election with no campaign, since there was no serious opposition to Monroe and Tompkins.
 In fact, they won all the electoral votes barring 1 from New Hampshire, which was cast for Secretary of State John Quincy Adams.